 Renewing Your Coverage

-Perhaps the least expensive option for keeping your life insurance coverage in force is to simply apply for a new term life policy.
+Perhaps the least expensive option for keeping your life insurance coverage in force is just to apply for a new term life policy.
 You can either apply with the same company utilizing their Exchange or Re-Entry provision, or you can choose a different company.
 There are no clear advantages to staying with the same company, as for both applications you will need to take a paramed exam and show you are in good health.
 We always advise people to shop around for the best rate, just as you did 10, 15 or 20 years ago.

 Pros – This is often the least expensive option, especially if you are under age 60 or so.